timshannon/tech.townsourced.com/content/post/townsourced-open-sourced.md

 }
 ```

-Finally, you'll need a `web/static` folder (built from gobble) in the running directory of townsourced.
+Finally, you'll need a `web/static` folder (built from gobble) in the running directory of Townsourced.

 # Items of Interest
 I've dived into more detail in the [Anatomy of a Go Web Application](/post/anatomy-of-a-go-web-app/) and